rm25282/IntelligentCreditScoring/README.md

 ### Other

-- End to end tests: [Karate API](https://www.karatelabs.io/) could be added for CI tests
+- End-to-end tests: [Karate API](https://www.karatelabs.io/) could be added for CI tests
+- Negative tests should be added ie invalid parameters should return a error code in an http response
+- Code formatter and style checker to ensure it meets code standards